Within Eploy there are 4 main User Types:

 Vendor Users access Eploy via the Vendor Portal, also known as the Agency Portal.

-As the name implies, the Agency Portal is used by employees from your preferred supplier list Recruitment Agencies.
+As the name implies, the Vendor Portal is used by employees from your preferred supplier list Recruitment Agencies.

 - See any Vacancies specifically assigned to them (i.e. they can't see all Vacancies)